anyscale/templates/templates/endpoints_v2/README.md

 - Deploying LoRA and function-calling models
 - How to configure autoscaling and other optimization parameters

 **Note**: This guide is hosted within an Anyscale workspace, which provides easy access to compute resources.
-Please overview the `Introduction to Workspaces` tutorial first.
+Check out the `Introduction to Workspaces` template for more details.

 ## Step 1 - Run the model locally in the Workspace